Handling The Non-Smooth Challenge in Tensor SVD: A Multi-Objective Tensor Recovery Framework: Introduction

-Recently, the t-SVD-based methods for three-order tensor recovery have garnered growing attention and achieved great success in the applications of visual data processing, such as data denoising \cite{lu2019tensor}, image and video inpainting \cite{zhang2014novel, lu2019low, lu2018exact}, and background modeling and initialization \cite{ lu2019tensor,kajo2018svd}.
-In these t-SVD-based methods, a fixed invertible transform, such as Discrete Fourier Transform (DFT) \cite{lu2018exact} and Discrete Cosine Transform (DCT) \cite{lu2019low}, is applied to a three-order tensor data along its third dimension, and the low-rankness prior of each frontal slice of the resulting tensor (corresponding to the different frequency information along the third dimension of tensor data) has been used to explore global low-rankness of tensor data.
+Recently, the t-SVD-based methods have gained increasing attention and achieved great success in the applications of visual data processing, such as data denoising \cite{lu2019tensor}, image and video inpainting \cite{zhang2014novel, lu2019low, lu2018exact}, and background modeling and initialization \cite{ lu2019tensor,kajo2018svd}.
+In these t-SVD-based methods, a fixed invertible transform, such as Discrete Fourier Transform (DFT) \cite{lu2018exact} and Discrete Cosine Transform (DCT) \cite{lu2019low}, is applied to a tensor data along its certain dimension.
+The low-rankness prior of each frontal slice of the transformed tensor has been used to explore global low-rankness of tensor data.
+However, the approach of performing invertible transform and analyzing the low rankness along a specific dimension of tensor data poses the following challenges, namely: (i) non-smooth challenge, and (ii) the lack of an effective way to generalize t-SVD-based methods directly to higher-order tensor cases.